 The geometry of the detector is shown in Figure \ref{fig:ionesignal1} (see ~\cite{SecondReference}).
-When electrons enter the space between MESH and resistive strips (gas amplification region), they produce pairs of ions and electrons forming showers, they multiply with increasing multiplicity, as they move from the MESH towards to the resistive strips.
-The multiplication of charge depends on the (first) Townsend coefficient $α$ which in general, among other things, is a function of the electric field.
-If $n$ is the number of one type charged particles at a certain point then at a nearby space point along the electric field the increase of the charges will be $ \textrm{d}n=nα \textrm{d}r$, where $ \textrm{d}r$ is the (infinitesimal) distance between the two space points.
-To find the increase of charge one has to integrate the above formula.
-This is difficult in the general case.
-We will simplify our calculations by assuming that the Townsend coefficient is constant independent of the electric field.
-We assume that the resistive strips do not influence much the induced currents on the readout strips.
-This could be justified if the resistive strips have very high resistance so they behave like insulating material and has the same effect as the shaded insulator between resistive and readout strips, shown in Figure \ref{fig:ionesignal1}.
-If the resistive strips were pure grounded conductors, it is obvious that no signals could be induced on the readout strips, the latter being shielded by the fully conducting strips.
-The reality is probably in between these two extreme situations.
+When electrons enter the space between MESH and resistive strips (gas amplification region), they produce pairs of ions and electrons forming showers.
+The charge is multiplied as the electrons move from the MESH towards to the resistive strips.
+The multiplication of charge depends on the (first) Townsend coefficient $\alpha$ which in general, among other things, is a function of the electric field.
+If $n$ is the number of one type of charged particles at a certain point, then at a nearby point along the path of the moving charge the increase of the charges will be $ \textrm{d}n=\alpha n \textrm{d}r$, where $ \textrm{d}r$ is the (infinitesimal) distance between the two space points.
+In order to calculate the increase of charge one has to integrate the above formula.
+We will simplify our calculations by assuming that the Townsend coefficient is constant, independent of the electric field.

+We assume that the resistive strips have very high resistance so they behave like insulating material that has the same effect as the shaded insulator between resistive and readout strips, shown in Figure \ref{fig:ionesignal1}.

-We assume that the resistive strips have the same relative permittivity, $\varepsilon _{ \textrm{rm}}$ with the material between the two types of strips.
+We assume that the resistive strips have the same relative permittivity, $\varepsilon _{ \textrm{mr}}$ with the material between the two types of strips.

 Let us consider a point charge $q$ at a point A inside the gas multiplication region moving with velocity $ \bm{u}$.
-The auxiliary (induced) current on electrode $a$ due to the motion of point charge $q$ at A, is given by the Eq. \eqref{eq:ionesignal1}.
+The auxiliary (induced) current on electrode $a$ due to the motion of this point charge $q$, is given by the Eq. \eqref{eq:ionesignal1}.

-A simple case is the calculation of the signal on the mesh which is one very large electrode and the weighting field for the mesh is the field formed on a parallel plate capacitor.
-One may ignores that the field near the strips is not homogeneous.
-Let us consider that the point charge motion is normal to the strip planes.
-In this case, of the almost ideal plane capacitor geometry, it is easy to show that (see Figure \ref{fig:ionesignal1})
+A simple case is the calculation of the signal on the mesh which is one very large, practically plane, electrode and the weighting field for this electrode is the field formed inside a parallel plate capacitor, assuming that the field even near the strips is homogeneous.
+We will consider that the point charge is negative and its motion is normal to the strip planes.
+In the case, of the almost ideal plane capacitor geometry, it is easy to show that (see Figure \ref{fig:ionesignal1})